If you want to install and run more than one version of Microsoft 365 on the same PC, here are some tips to help you avoid most set up errors:

 Running multiple versions of Office on Windows when Remote Desktop Services (RDS) is enabled in not supported.
 See No support for multiple Office versions installed on a machine with Remote Desktop Service (RDS).

-Keep in mind that even if you follow these recommendations, you might still run into issues when you use two versions of Office on the same PC.
+Keep in mind that even if you follow these recommendations, you might still run into issues when you use two versions of Microsoft 365 on the same PC.
 If you decide not to keep both versions and you uninstall the earlier version, you might need to repair the version remaining to make sure that the file associations will work correctly.

 For detailed side-by-side installation information, please see: